Lepelley/foursquare-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.10.

+## How to install

+Clone the repository or download the .zip.
+Run `npm install` to get the node_modules folder.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+Run `node app` to run the Node.js server on a different terminal, api is accessible at `http://localhost:8080/api/restaurants/get`.

 ## Code scaffolding